When Co Parenting Is Impossible

 - One parent has active restraining orders against the other parent

-- A parent has an appropriate sexual behavior or other acting out behavior
+- A parent has an inappropriate sexual behavior or other acting out behavior

 - A parent neglects or has abandoned their child (children)